BA (Hons, M.Psychol (Clin), PhD, MACPA

 The main focus of Keiren’s practice is in achieving observable long lasting change.
 Hence, there is a strong focus on goal setting, skills development and between session practices with regular checking in regarding progress.

-Keiren offers appointments at Bondi Junction on a Tuesday, Wednesday, Thursday and Friday.
+Keiren offers appointments at Bondi Junction on Tuesday to Friday.

 BSc (Hons), DCP (ClinPsych), MAPS